mjiggidy/pybinlock/docs/usage.rst

     # By default, a lock will use your hostname, mimicking Avid's behavior
     my_lock = BinLock()
+    print(f"Bin lock will display the default name: {my_lock.name}")

     # You can alternatively specify a custom lock name
     custom_lock = BinLock("Do Not Touch")
+    print(f"Bin lock will display a custom name: {custom_lock.name}")

 Read an existing lock
 ---------------------

-Use the :meth:`binlock.BinLock.from_bin` factory method to read an existing lock for a given bin:
+Use the :meth:`binlock.BinLock.from_bin` factory method to read an existing lock for a given bin.

+If a lock file does not appear to be the correct format, this will raise a :class:`binlock.exceptions.BinLockFileDecodeError`.

 .. automethod:: binlock.BinLock.from_bin
     :no-index: